Develop your skills of rāga, tāla, and Sanskrit

 pronunciation through the course An Ocean of Sound; then expand your repertoire here.

-This resource, in good faith, is for Ocean of Sound students only.
-It's intended for your personal learning, not for re-distribution, and is not to be shared.
+It's intended for your personal learning, not for re-distribution.
 Thank you for honoring this boundary... and please enjoy!!

 Heart of Yoga School

 Chant Book: 2021 edition lives HERE

 One of my very favorite memories from college and my years in NYC is rummaging around in music libraries.
 I’d spend hours poring over scores of sheet music and shuffling through stacks of audio and video trying to find another song to sing!

 I’ve maintained a relationship with all kinds of genres of music over the years, but my fascination with India and her music began in 2001.
 I received a BFA in Music and Theatre in 1997, and have been teaching Indian wisdoms since 2005.
 You can read more of my background here.

 The songs in this library are a mix of songs I learned at Ashrams, chants I composed myself, or songs I learned on the suggestion of mentors.
 I am not a Classical Indian Musician, but my teacher is, and so my approach to Indian Music uses some fundamental principles that any child growing up in India with an interest in music might learn.
 An Ocean of Sound will teach you the foundation for reading these charts and applying your knowledge.
 The course will also suggest approaches to music that are inherently Indian and foreign to the purely Western approach in music.